Liverpool's myriad of issues laid bare as Premier League title challenge flounders

 Liverpool's inability to kick on in the championship rounds of matches, periods where they have set themselves apart from the rest of the Premier League in recent seasons, is indicative of this and raises the question whether the club were sluggish in their rebuilding efforts.

-What is more, Salah was replaced by Fabinho, with Jordan Henderson taking his place on the right of the forward line, meaning last season's top joint scorer in the Premier League has managed just two top-flight goals so far this campaign.
+What is more, Salah was replaced by Fabinho, with Henderson taking his place on the right of the forward line, meaning last season's top joint-scorer in the Premier League has managed just two top-flight goals so far this campaign.

-Like the team as a whole, the Egypt forward's confidence looks shot at present, in stark contrast to this time last season when he had just scored the goal of the season against Man City, before following it up with a similarly memorable solo strike against Watford.
+Like the team as a whole, the Egypt forward's confidence looks shot at present - although his hat-trick against Rangers must have helped - in stark contrast to this time last season when he had just scored the goal of the season against Man City, before following it up with a similarly memorable solo strike against Watford.

 Salah's attacking output across several metrics is down compared to last season, some of which can be explained by him being positioned further away from goal on the right of the front line as Jurgen Klopp tries to incorporate summer signing Darwin Nunez into the side.